22 December, 2020

 Allegations against Judiciary ought not to be made lightly for sensationalism without substantive and positive evidence.
 Nothing short of the faith of the people in the judiciary and the rule of law is at stake.

 A fair, independent judiciary whose integrity is unimpeachable is the bedrock of the Indian democracy, and the CJI must save it by taking up this issue.
-With the spirit of everyone is equal before the law.
+With the spirit of everyone being equal before the law.

 The Judiciary owes it to its own institutional history to keep its unblemished character supreme and its dignity sacrosanct, as it is an exemplar of democratic values.